Anja-dhnd/htb-academy/IntroductionToBashScripting.md

 esac
 ```

-we can see that with `read -p` we get a line of input
+we can see that with `read -p "Select your option: " opt` we get a line of input

 for output we can avoid waiting for our scripts results by using `tee`
 this will ensure that we get our results immediately and that they are stored in the corresponding files